-OzChild foster carer, Helen Fox OAM – a deserving recipient of the Order of Australia Medal
+OzChild Foster Carer, Helen Fox OAM receives Order of Australia Medal

 Awards, Foster Care | Posted June 9, 2020

-OzChild foster carer, Helen Fox OAM – a deserving recipient of the Order of Australia Medal
+OzChild Foster Carer, Helen Fox OAM receives Order of Australia Medal

 A big congratulations to OzChild foster carer Helen Fox who was recognised in the Queen’s Birthday 2020 Honours with an Order of Australia for her commitment to supporting children as a foster carer.